GLOBALIZATION OF THE U.S. SOUTH

 Since 2002 I have been studying the globalization of the U.S. South.
 Conducted alongside a worker center in a poultry processing area of Mississippi, much of this research has considered how the recent influx of Latin American migrants is impacting regional identities, racial hierarchies, industrial relations, and labor organizing.
 In addition to producing my first book, Scratching Out a Living: Latinos, Race, and Work in the Deep South, this work has resulted in several articles and book chapters, as well as a popular education curriculum, Solidarity/Solidaridad: Building Cross-Cultural Understanding for Poultry Worker Justice.

 Saxton, Dvera and Angela Stuesse.
-Forthcoming.
-"An Injury to One: Engaged Research with Injured Im/migrant Workers."
-Anthropology of Work Review.
+2018.
+Workers’ Decompensation: Engaged Research with Injured Im/migrant Workers.
+Anthropology of Work Review 39(2):65-78.

 Gray, Maggie, Sarah Horton, Vanesa Ribas, and Angela Stuesse.
 2017.
 Immigrant Labor, Food Politics: A Dialogue between the Authors of Four Recent Books about the Food System.
 Gastronomica: The Journal of Critical Food Studies 17(1):1-14.